 Stairs and elevators are an unavoidable and unremarkable aspect of daily life.
-People use them every day without a second thought, trusting that they’re free of dangerous defects, and in the vast majority of cases this is true.
-Unfortunately, even slightly defective stairs and elevators can cause an accident which leads to serious injury.
-That’s why it’s important that everyone, both those responsible for stairs and elevators and those who use them, be aware of their rights and obligations under Australian law.
+People use them every day without a second thought, trusting that they’re free of dangerous defects.
+In the vast majority of cases this is true.
+Unfortunately, even slightly faulty stairs and elevators can cause an accident, which can lead to serious injury.
+That’s why it’s important that everyone, both those responsible for stairs and elevators and those who use them, is aware of their rights and obligations under Australian law.

-For instance, in the case of stairs some classic and common hazards include:
+In the case of stairs, some classic and common hazards include:

 - Being wet and/or slippery

-- Being of inappropriate or uneven height or width;
+- Being inappropriate or uneven height or width

 - Lacking railings (or having faulty railings), and